openplanet-nl/nadeoapi-docs/docs/live/clubs/activities.md

       required: false
 ---

-Gets a list of club activities, including news, rooms, campaigns and others.
+Gets a list of club activities, including news, rooms, campaigns, and others.

 ---